publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 >         “(1) __In general.—__

->         The Secretary of Health and Human Services may not, before October 1, 1991, recoup payments from a hospital because of alleged overpayments to such hospital under part A of title XVIII of the Social Security Act \[part A of this subchapter\] due to a determination that the amount of payments made for graduate medical education programs exceeds the amount allowable under section 1886(h) \[subsec. (h) of this section\].
+>         The Secretary of Health and Human Services may not, before October 1, 1991, recoup payments from a hospital because of alleged overpayments to such hospital under part A of title XVIII of the Social Security Act \[[42 U.S.C.
+1395c][/us/usc/t42/s1395c] et seq.\] due to a determination that the amount of payments made for graduate medical education programs exceeds the amount allowable under section 1886(h) \[[42 U.S.C.
+1395ww(h)][/us/usc/t42/s1395ww/h]\].

 >         “(2) __Cap on annual amount of recoupment.—__